 Charlee with her parents at The Adult Prom 2014 at the historic Riverside Inn, Cambridge PA.

-Charlee Elizabeth Cook is the seven-year old daughter of Samantha McKissock and Ryan Cook who was diagnosed with cystic fibrosis when she was 1 month old.
+Charlee Elizabeth Cook is the eight-year old daughter of Samantha McKissock and Ryan Cook who was diagnosed with cystic fibrosis when she was 1 month old.
 Cystic fibrosis is a chronic disease that affects the lungs and digestive system.
 People with cystic fibrosis produce mucus that is abnormally thick and sticky that can obstruct the airways causing severe breathing problems and bacterial infections in the lungs.
 This disease occurs in 1 in 2500-3500 Caucasian newborns and less in other ethnic groups.

 At this stage in Charlee's disease, due to the large amount of mucus her body creates her pancreas is no longer functioning.
 She now has to, and will always have to take enzymes prior to every meal she eats to do the work of the pancreas- aid in digestion.
 She also will have to undergo chest physical therapy multiple times a day for the rest of her life.
 This consists of percussion on her chest, side and back to loosen and break up mucus that damages and causes lung failure.

 Charlee make dealing with this disease as easy as possible.
 She is a beautiful, loving, happy little girl.
 She is always happy and smiling, and making others do the same.
 You would never know looking at her of her diagnosis.
 Thanks to all of the support, fundraisers, donations and her amazing doctor team at children's hospital...we have HOPE.
 Thank you!